bettermanlu/tensorforce4qr/README.md

 * [tensorflow](https://www.tensorflow.org/)

 ## Notes on installation(Linux Ubuntu)
-* If your account does not have the sudo right, try to use pip --user command to install .
+* If your account does not have the sudo right, try to use **pip --user** command to install .

-* Note on pylucene installtion
+* pylucene installtion

-I mainly followed the instruction: http://bendemott.blogspot.com/2013/11/installing-pylucene-4-451.html But did some modifications as below.
+I mainly followed the instruction: http://bendemott.blogspot.com/2013/11/installing-pylucene-4-451.html

+But did some modifications as below.

 **1. pylucene-6.5.0/jcc/setup.py**
 ```
 JDK = {